-So, the thing is, if we're trying to catch 8 9 the most vulnerable youth, the youth who are like 'slipping through the cracks' or whatever term you want to use, the 10 young women who are ending up missing or murdered -- these 11 are often the youth who are not actually able to attend 12 school, or get themselves to a program; like, the really 13 vulnerable youth.
-They might not be able to stay on that 14 15 Agreement With Young Adults.
+So, the thing is, if we're trying to catch the most vulnerable youth, the youth who are like 'slipping through the cracks' or whatever term you want to use, the young women who are ending up missing or murdered -- these are often the youth who are not actually able to attend school, or get themselves to a program; like, the really vulnerable youth.
+They might not be able to stay on that Agreement With Young Adults.

-I don't think that that is actually the solution, and I think that's why this program's been around for a long time, and it hasn't stopped these adverse outcomes that we see.
+I don't think that is actually the solution, and I think that's why this program's been around for a long time, and it hasn't stopped these adverse outcomes that we see.
 And I think that's the reason, is that the youth who are able to access it are already kind of doing okay.
 And then there's nothing for the youth who are really struggling.

-And we still, at STRIVE, we'll have youth who are in the Program and they're on that agreement while they're in it, and they miss one day, and call, like having a panic attack.
-"Oh my God, I'm not there, is my IA going to get cut off, are you going to tell my social worker?"
-And they're living with this constant panic of homelessness, just not having this safety net.
+And we still, at STRIVE, we'll have youth who are in the Program and they're on that agreement while they're in it, and they miss one day, and call, like having

+Hearing - Public 32 Youth Panel: Cheylene Moon, Shae-Lynn Noskye, Fialka Jack and Erin Pavan
-And I think people who have that safety net 5 6 -- like, just the knowledge that if something goes really wrong in your life, you can go crash with your parents?
-7 Just gives you this sort of feeling of, like confidence, 8 9 that you can go out there and mess up and it's gonna be okay.
-And the youth who were raised in care often don't 10 have that.
-So they're just living in fear all the time, of 11 like, I'm just two steps away from being homeless.
-12

-And I don't think people realize what it's like to live with that fear, and that AYA is just a continuation of that.
-It's like, "Well, if I mess up, if I don't go to STRIVE or I don't go to school, I'm homeless again."

-So, I think it would make more sense if we 18 19 just had that be guaranteed, and we just said, "Okay, we're gonna support you till you're 25 and we're gonna encourage 20 you to be working towards something, but we're not going to 21 cut you off if you stumble."
+1 a panic attack.
+"Oh my God, I'm not there, is my IA going 2 to get cut off, are you going to tell my social worker?"
+3 And they're living with this constant panic of 4 homelessness, just not having this safety net.
+5 And I think people who have that safety net 6 like, just the knowledge that if something goes really 7 wrong in your life, you can go crash with your parents?
+8 Just gives you this sort of feeling of, like confidence, 9 that you can go out there and mess up and it's gonna be 10 okay.
+And the youth who were raised in care often don't 11 have that.
+So they're just living in fear all the time, of 12 like, I'm just two steps away from being homeless.
+13 And I don't think people realize what it's 14 like to live with that fear, and that AYA is just a 15 continuation of that.
+It's like, "Well, if I mess up, if I 16 don't go to STRIVE or I don't go to school, I'm homeless 17 again."
+18 So, I think it would make more sense if we 19 just had that be guaranteed, and we just said, "Okay, we're 20 gonna support you till you're 25 and we're gonna encourage 21 you to be working towards something, but we're not going to 22 cut you off if you stumble."
 Right?
-So that they feel 22 safe enough to make mistakes or follow their passions and 23 24 thrive, just like children who come from families that are able to support them at any age, right?
-25
+So that they feel 23 safe enough to make mistakes or follow their passions and 24 thrive, just like children who come from families that are 25 able to support them at any age, right?